graphcore/examples/code_examples/tensorflow/cosmoflow/README.md

  - Download, install & activate the Poplar SDK following instructions provided in the Getting Started document

- - Create python virtual environment, install gc_tensorflow and active the Python environment.
+ - Create python virtual environment, install the tensorflow-1 wheel from the Poplar SDK and active the Python environment.
 This is also documented in the Getting Started guide.
 This example uses TensorFlow v1, so please ensure your Python venv has TFv1 installed.

 2. Start running the example with one of the following commands: